chandanhpcic/docs/source/manual/how-tos/transparent_bridge.rst

 Considerations
 --------------

-To create this howto version OPNsense 15.7.11 has been used.
+To create this howto version Reticen8 15.7.11 has been used.
 Some screenshots maybe outdated, but setting should apply up to at least 17.1.6.
 If you use a different version some options can be different.